 If you have items for the Eco Centre at the Landfill, please let the Scale Attendant know when you enter.
 If your load is not properly identified, general tipping fees will apply.
 You can recycle:

-- Used engine oil, oil filters, oil containers and antifreeze at the Eco-Centre (limit of 500 litres) - no charge.
+- Used engine oil, oil filters, oil containers and antifreeze (limit of 500 litres) - no charge.
 Oil and antifreeze must be in original containers (liquids in household containers such as milk jugs cannot be accepted).